 These rules keep you out of debt and from spending money you don’t already have.
 Also, this program, as well as the Facebook Group, have helped me to find ways to lower my current bills – putting more money back into my budget.
 I’ve called every service company and credit card, asking how can I lower my bills.
 Many said if I automate my payments, taking right from my checking account every month, that I’d save anywhere from $5 to $20 a month – so I signed right up!

 I currently only write two checks per month because everything else is automated.
 Not only am I saving time but I’m less stressed – as long as I’ve followed the rules – paying monthly bills first, aged my money, and don’t overspend.

-The next goal… paying off the $58K in student loans that I have!!!
+My next goal is to pay off the $57K in student loans that I have.
 I know I can do it because I have a “budget” (YNAB) and a plan.

 Do you have any questions?
 Do you have a budget that works for you or do you need one?
 Feel free to share in the comments.